Award for Creative Teaching:

 FLAG established this award to recognize teachers of the gifted that construct creative learning environments in which students and teachers alike explore, imagine and engage in a variety of thought provoking experiences.
+Trophy-style award is presented at the annual FLAG conference where recipient will present information about their teaching/projects to conference attendees at the awards ceremony.

 2015 Award Recipient